alhassanaraouf/Webena/README.md

 # Image Prediction Web App

 ## Overview

-This project is a web application for predicting the content of uploaded images.
-It uses a pre-trained deep learning model to classify images into categories (e.g., dog, cat) and stores the results in an Azure SQL Database.
-Users can upload an image through the web interface, and the application will display the prediction result along with the uploaded image.
+The Image Prediction Web App is a sophisticated web application designed to predict the content of uploaded images.
+Leveraging a pre-trained deep learning model, it classifies images into various categories (e.g., dog, cat) and stores the results in an Azure SQL Database.
+Users can upload images through the web interface, and the application will display the prediction results alongside the uploaded images.

 ## Features

-- Web interface for uploading images and displaying prediction results.
+- **User-Friendly Web Interface:** Enables users to upload images and view prediction results effortlessly.
-- Integration with an Azure SQL Database to store image data and prediction results.
+- **Azure SQL Database Integration:** Stores image data and prediction results securely and efficiently.
-- Usage of a pre-trained deep learning model for image classification.
+- **Pre-Trained Deep Learning Model:** Utilizes a powerful model for accurate image classification.

-## Setup
+## Usage

-1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
-3. Download the pre-trained deep learning model (`model.h5`) and place it in the `static` directory.
-4. Configure the Azure SQL Database connection settings in the Flask application (`app.py`).
-5. Run the Flask application using `python app.py`.
+1. **Access the Web Interface:**
-6. Access the web interface in your browser at `http://localhost:5000`.
+   - Navigate to the web application in your browser.
+2. **Upload an Image:**
+   - Use the provided form to upload an image.
+3. **View Prediction Results:**
+   - Wait for the application to process the image and display the prediction result along with the uploaded image.

 ## File Structure

-- `app.py`: Flask application containing routes for handling image uploads, predictions, and database interactions.
+- **app.py:** Core Flask application handling routes for image uploads, predictions, and database interactions.
-- `static/`: Directory containing static files such as CSS stylesheets and the pre-trained model.
+- **static/**: Directory for static files such as CSS stylesheets and the pre-trained model.
-- `templates/`: Directory containing HTML templates for the web interface.
+- **templates/**: Directory for HTML templates used in the web interface.

 ## Dependencies

-- Flask: Web framework for building the application.
+- **Flask:** Web framework for developing the application.
-- OpenCV (cv2): Library for image processing.
+- **OpenCV (cv2):** Library for advanced image processing.
-- Keras: Deep learning framework for loading and using the pre-trained model.
+- **Keras:** Deep learning framework for loading and utilizing the pre-trained model.
-- pyodbc: Library for connecting to the Azure SQL Database.
+- **pyodbc:** Library for connecting to the Azure SQL Database.

-## Usage
-1. Access the web interface in your browser.
-2. Upload an image using the provided form.
-3. Wait for the prediction result to be displayed.
-4. View the prediction result along with the uploaded image.

-## Contributors
-- [Your Name]

-## License
-[License information]